Earthing

 Dose

-Overnight on grounding sheet (8 hours), full body contact
+Overnight on grounding sheet with direct skin contact

 Frequency